Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 Some women have mild cramps similar to period pains, but otherwise the risks involved with IUI are minimal.

-If you take a fertility medicine to stimulate ovulation, there is a small risk of developing a condition called ovarian hyperstimulation syndrome.
-There's also a chance that you will have more than one baby, which carries additional risks for both you and your babies.
+If you have fertility medicine to stimulate ovulation, there is a small risk of developing ovarian hyperstimulation syndrome.
+Read more about this condition on our page about the risks of IVF.
+There's also a chance that you will have more than 1 baby, which has additional risks for both you and your babies.